We all know – Heat is the enemy of wood.

 To fully protect the paint for years to come, add at least three coats of the clear coat once the cleaning and priming are finished.

-This will not only protect the underlying paint directly but also make it easier to clean and dust your dining table.
+This will protect the underlying paint directly and make it easier to clean and dust your dining table.

 Few Home Remedies That Can Remove Heat Marks from Wood

-If you need to get rid of scorch or burn marks from wood, there are a few home remedies that work quite nicely.
+If you need to get rid of scorch or burn marks from wood, a few home remedies work quite nicely.
+Here they are…

 1- Baking Soda & Toothpaste: